citusdata/citus_docs/performance/performance_tuning.rst

 In those cases it can be beneficial to set ``citus.enable_binary_protocol`` to ``true``, which will change the encoding of the results to binary, rather than using text encoding.
-Binary encoding significantly reduce bandwidth for types that have a compact binary representation, such as ``hll``, ``tdigest``, ``timestamp`` and ``double precision``.
+Binary encoding significantly reduces bandwidth for types that have a compact binary representation, such as ``hll``, ``tdigest``, ``timestamp`` and ``double precision``.